 In MariaDB 5.5 and MariaDB 10.0, MariaDB Galera Server is a separate package installed instead of the standard MariaDB Server package.
-In MariaDB 10.1 the MariaDB Server and MariaDB Galera Server packages have been combined and Galera packages and their dependencies get installed automatically when installing MariaDB.
+Since MariaDB 10.1, the MariaDB Server and MariaDB Galera Server packages have been combined and Galera packages and their dependencies get installed automatically when installing MariaDB.
 The Galera parts remain dormant until configured, like a plugin or storage engine.

 Currently MariaDB Galera Cluster only supports the InnoDB/XtraDB storage engine.

 - See also

 Downloading and installing MariaDB Galera Cluster

 - The Galera wsrep provider library